emgong/double-takes/app/posts/2017-07-19-tame-the-frontend-with-elm.md

 ---
-title: "Tame the Frontend with Elm"
+title: "Tame the frontend with Elm"
 description: "Discover the benefits of Elm such as no runtime exceptions and helpful compiler error messages.
 Learn some of Elm's syntax and how to structure applications with the Elm Architecture."
 author:
   name: "Jeremy Fairbank"